seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I shall cut out your tongue.

 **THERSITES**
-’Tis no matter!
+'Tis no matter!
 I shall speak as much as thou
 afterwards.

 **PATROCLUS**
 No more words, Thersites; peace!

 **THERSITES**
-I will hold my peace when Achilles’ brach bids me, shall I?
+I will hold my peace when Achilles' brach bids me, shall I?

 **ACHILLES**
-There’s for you, Patroclus.
+There's for you, Patroclus.

 **THERSITES**
 I will see you hanged, like clotpoles, ere I come